Xzbzwtsjn/test/README.md

     [fsLib]
     fsUtil = %(projectRoot)s/fs_lib/bin/fs_util

-In `DEFAULT` section, `projectRoot` is red alert web's home, to fill with an real absolute path. `workspace` could be specified to any path with permission.
+In `DEFAULT` section, `projectRoot` is web's root directory and  `workspace` could be specified to any path with permission.

-As long as `DEFAULT`section configued, `Parameter` section will be generated automatically.
+As long as `DEFAULT`section configued, `Parameter` section would be generated automatically.

 - `RedAlertWebWorkRoot` is Red Alert Web's workspace home.

 - `RedAlertWebConfDir` is Red Alert Web's `sqlite` file directory.

 - `RedAlertWebTablePath` is `sqlite`'s absolte path.
-This sqlite db file contains `Policy`, `RedAlert`, `DataSource`, `Pairs`, `Shield` tables, that will be translated to `json` in backend.
+This sqlite db file contains `Policy`, `RedAlert`, `DataSource`, `Pairs`, `Shield` tables, that would be translated to `json` in backend.

-- `RedAlertWebAuxPath` is `raweb.aux.db`'s absolte path that is a sqlite database file as well, but only be used by web self. `raweb.aux.db` records `sqlite` table's modified status.
+- `RedAlertWebAuxPath` is `raweb.aux.db`'s absolute path which is sqlite file as well, but only be used by web self. `raweb.aux.db` records `sqlite` table's modified status.

-- `RedAlertWebJsonPath` is `raweb.json`'s absolte path.
-This json will be used to verify input string.
+- `RedAlertWebJsonPath` is `raweb.json`'s absolute path, which would be used to verify input string.

-- `RedAlertWebVersionDir` is web's version directory that records `sqlite`'s version changes.
-If any table changes happened and be deployed, web will update `sqlite` file and generate a new version in *RedAlertWebVersionDir*, then the latest `sqlite` file will be placed into this version. so *RedAlertWebVersionDir* is essential.
+- `RedAlertWebVersionDir` is web's version directory that records `sqlite`'s version update.
+If any table have been modified and deployed, a new `sqlite` version would be produced in *RedAlertWebVersionDir* so *RedAlertWebVersionDir* is essential.

-- `runPort` is web's listening port, that only be neccessory in local script running.
-If deployed on Apache Web server or run with uwsgi server, port would be configed by web servers, just ignoring this option.
+- `runPort` is an listening port, that only be neccessory in local script running.
+Deployed on Apache or run with `uwsgi`, port would be assigned in those server's configuration, just ignore this option.

-- `MaxRaBackEnd` is the max quantity of red alert backend permitted.
+- `MaxRaBackEnd` is the max quantity of red alert backend permitted, if there are multiple backends,only one backend would provide the `MetricsTree`.

 - `RedAlertStoragePath` is the remote filesystem storage path.
-In this verison Red Alert supports local filesystem and pangu distributed filesystem now, please prefix with ```file://``` or ```pangu://``` and then make sure this directory could be accessed.
-If pangu has been installed, `fsUtil` is panggu's binary path or script, it's neccessary to specify while pangu used.
+In this verison Red Alert supports local filesystem and pangu distributed filesystem, please prefixed to ```file://``` or ```pangu://``` and then make sure this directory could be accessed.
+If pangu has been installed, `fsUtil` is panggu's binary path or script, it's neccessary to specify.

 ***Static Confiuation***
-Web server will find static files in ```static/``` directory.
-Modify ```ra_conf.js``` file. ```api_url``` should be specifid to your ```http://<ip>:<port>``` address or url.
+`static` directory provide static files to web server.
+Modify `ra_conf.js` file, `api_url` should be specifid to your `http://<ip>:<port>` address or url.
 It looks like

     var ra_conf = {
         "api_url": "http://100.82.23.31:5011",